sachinrawat6264384464/python-Advance-projects/README.md

 Loop for turns – Alternates between Player X and Player O.
 Win/Draw condition handling – Stops the game if someone wins or if it's a draw.

-# 9. TOO DO LIST SYSTEM
+# 9. TO DO LIST SYSTEM
 # Working of the To-Do List Using MySQL Database
 This is a task management system where users can create, add, update, delete, and view tasks.
 The system uses a MySQL database to store and manage tasks efficiently.